jkvetina/ADT/README.md

     - ⭕️ you can also manually create subfolders for objects (so you can put for example views into groups/folders)
     - ⭕️ see supported object types
 - ⭕️ it can __export data__ into CSV files
-    - ⭕️ althought it will skip LOB columns
+    - ⭕️ althought it will skip LOB columns (for now)
     - ⭕️ creates SQL MERGE statements for patching
 - ⭕️ it can __export APEX application(s)__
     - ⭕️ including REST services and workspace files
     - ⭕️ also in YAML/JSON formats
     - ⭕️ possible with embedded code reports
     - ⭕️ you can request specific components based on page or date
-    - ⭕️ upload files to APEX
+    - ⭕️ upload files to APEX + setup a server to upload it live
     - ⭕️ remote REST app deployment
 - ✅ it can __create patch files__ so you can easily deploy your database and APEX changes since last deployment, or based on your features/cards
     - ✅ it can connect to Git/BB to create a release notes for you